paul-kohler-au/pandoc-docker/README.md

                     native, odt, opendocument, opml, org, pdf*, plain, revealjs, rst, rtf, s5, slideous, slidy, texinfo, textile [*for pdf output, use latex or beamer and -o FILENAME.pdf
+## Build

+Build the Dockerfile into an image and tag it:

+    docker build --tag 'jagregory/pandoc:latest' .

+## Test

+Try converting the readme markdown file into a HTML5 document:

+    docker run -v `pwd`:/source jagregory/pandoc -f markdown -t html5 README.md -o README.html

+## Using the docker container

 A `/source` directory is created in the container, which can be mapped for use with relative file paths.
 Pandoc will always be run from the `/source` directory in the container.